italoosorio/SilkBuilder-Doc/toolkit/silk_components_tag.md

 ### The silk:Column tag `<silk:Column>`

-This component is a child of DataGrid.
-It is used to configure the columns displayed by the DataGrid.
-The Column content is formatted based on the template host by the component.
+This component is a child of *silk:Table*.
+It is used to configure the columns displayed by the *silk:Table*.
+The *silk:Column* content is formatted based on the template contained in the component.
 The template can support any HTML tag and uses braces or curly brackets "{}" to enclose the name of data fields.
-The data fields will be replaced by values, from the DataProvider, at a displayed time.
+The data fields will be replaced by values from the *silk:DataProvider* at a displayed time.
 The template can have as many data fields as necessary.

-Usually in phone devices the DataGrid will display only one column with a template contaning mulptile data fields.
-While in a desktop device each column will display only one data field.
-This behaivior is configured with the target property.

-This is the Column Tag with its properties and their default values.

 ```markup
 <silk:Column